lafernando/ballerina-cloud-native-middleware-workshop/README.md

 In this workshop, we will take a look at how the Ballerina platform can be used effectively in creating microservices architectures.
 This is split into four main parts.

+A recording of a virtual session of this workshop can be found [here](https://www.youtube.com/watch?v=NFFbSRnzg3k).

 ## Prerequisites

 ### Ballerina